etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/receivables-and-payables/setup.md

 To finish the process, the payment methods applicable to each financial account should be associated.

 !!! info
-    It is important that those banks from which remittance transactions are to be made, have a third party partner.
+    It is important that those banks from which remittance transactions are to be made have a third party partner.

 ![](/docs/assets/drive/1lNuqadYEmnZeOl8RcS3hXS_2-N7GrVfg.png)